Graham Equestrian Center

 The Graham Equestrian Center (GEC) is located in Gunpowder Falls State Park.
-The GEC is a non-profit organization that provides an equestrian component to the park’s objective of nature tourism, and to that end, GEC, Inc. promotes and offers educational opportunities to the citizens of Maryland.
+The GEC is a non-profit equine organization that provides an equestrian component to the park’s objective of nature tourism, and to that end, GEC promotes and offers educational opportunities to the citizens of Maryland.
 As a certified Horse Discovery Center by the Maryland Horse Industry Board, GEC provides a way for the community to interact with horses and learn about them in a safe and educational setting.

 The Graham Equestrian Center is a full care boarding facility conveniently situated only two miles north of the Baltimore Beltway on Harford Road.
 GEC has 22 acres of board-fenced pasture utilizing USDA approved pasture management and rotational grazing practices.
 Every pasture has access to large run-in sheds and the horses are kept in roomy stalls during inclement weather and are blanketed per the owners request during the winter.
 Worming and a customized feed plan are included in the cost of boarding.
 Trailer parking is available.

 The facility has a lighted 100' x 200' outdoor arena, a 60' round pen and direct access to the trails of Gunpowder Falls State Park.
 Boarders at GEC also enjoy the wealth of events that GEC hosts year round.

 Lessons: The guiding principle of GEC is to become a premier equine educational facility in the state of Maryland.

 Clinics and Classes: GEC offers a variety of clinics and classes throughout the year – please refer to the website (LINK: https://grahameq.org) for the most up-to-date information.
 Most clinics offer an audit option.

 Graham Equestrian Center also offers events such as: